SkylerA/chatgpt-flashcard-generator/README.md

 ![Final Result Image](./imgs/final.png)

+## Live Version

-If you just want to generate some flash cards right now, you can try the [Live Version](https://skylera.github.io/chatgpt-flashcard-generator/).
+If you just want to generate some flash cards right now, you can try the [**Live Version**](https://skylera.github.io/chatgpt-flashcard-generator/).
 Copy the prompt from the How To section, use the prompt in chatGpt, and then paste or load your results on the page.

 ## Motivation